Share/Learn

 Success Criteria How should the successful achievement of this goal be judged?

-• What features of each results should be measured?
+• What features of the expected result should be measured?
 How?
 What values must be found to claim success?

-(For more assistance in specifying success criteria, below)
+(For more assistance in specifying success criteria, see Doing Step 2.)

 Success criteria tend to be the most difficult goal component to define.
 As stated above, they are the benchmarks that task performance must meet for it to be judged successful.
 You need a success criterion for judging whether you have: